notsanidhyak/SurfGuard-Chrome/README.md

 ### 🤝 How to Contibute?
 <br>

-- Take a look at the Existing [Issues](https://github.com/notsanidhyak/SurfGuard-Chrome/issues) or create your own Issues!
+- Take a look at the Existing [issues](https://github.com/notsanidhyak/SurfGuard-Chrome/issues) or create your own issues!
 - Wait for the Issue to be assigned to you.
-- Fork the repository
+- Fork the repository.
 - Clone your forked copy of the project.
 <br>